 - If necessary, ask employees to sign a non-disclosure agreement.

 Explain the need for discretion regarding sensitive information

-Decide which information must be kept locked away
+Decide which information must be kept secured or locked away

 - For example, personnel files and payroll details.